 Anyone who runs a small business today knows how important social media is – but anyone with their wits about them knows it’s not a one-size-fits-all game.
 Just as not all businesses are chasing the same customers, not all social platforms are useful for the same reasons.
-So, as you go about formulating your social strategy, it pays (literally!) to know what the differences are and how to work with them.
+So, are you go about formulating your social strategy, it pays (literally!) to know what the differences are and how to work with them.

 - Facebook – its algorithms can be a bit complicated at times but keeping up with the latest news from Facebook is crucial.
 It’s still a major destination for most of the internet’s users, and a well-formatted, up-to-date business page is one of the best ways to make yourself permanently visible and reachable.
 Facebook is also a powerhouse when it comes to advertising – with over 2 billion users, the reach is incredible.